joeyblue27/StompBox-Saver/README.md

 # PedalBoard Saver

 ## How do live musicians remember settings?
 This asks the big question.
 Memorizing the settings for the sounds we achieved can be tricky.
-The app allows an on the road musician to just do that.
+This encourages an on the road musician to just do that.
 Using pedals that many of us own or use we can save presets and experiment with new ideas.

 * Save a preset name.
 * Click on any field to set the knob settings.